-If after reading this you feel that pest control is needed, please use the contact details on the right.
+If after reading this you feel that pest control is needed, please contact us on 01295 227007 or email email@example.com.
 The council's pest contractor will then contact you directly.

 In normal circumstances, the council's pest contractor will contact you within 48 hours to arrange a suitable appointment date.
 However, please note that during busy times (e.g. the wasp season), it may take a little longer than normal.

 These charges are also available on a pdf document that you can download.
-Pest control list of prices (7kb)
+Pest control list of prices (43kb)

 We do not provide pest control for the following.
-For further information on bees click on the link.
+For further information on bees, badgers and foxes follow the links.